Conveying the Relationship of Hillslope to Mathematical slope

-by Dr. Jennifer M. Wenner, University of WI Oshkosh Geology, and Dr. Eric M. Baer, Highline Community College Geology.
+by Dr. Jennifer M. Wenner, University of Wisconsin, Oshkosh Geology, and Dr. Eric M. Baer, Highline Community College Geology

 This page is designed to help students to understand the relationship of slope in the geosciences to calculation of mathematical slope.
-Before attempting this page, students should know how to read a topgraphic map and the contour lines on it.
-By the time the student finishes the page, s/he should:
+Before attempting this page, students should know how to read a topographic map and the contour lines on it.
+By the time students finish the page, they should:

-1. Understand why s/he should know how to calculate slope in the geosciences
+1. Understand why they should know how to calculate slope in the geosciences

-2. Become more comfortable reading and examining topographic maps and contour lines
+2. Be more comfortable reading and examining topographic maps and contour lines

 3. Be able to calculate slope (in feet/foot or m/m or some sort of unitless number)